impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 }
 ```

-This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L158-L164){:target="_blank" rel="noopener"}, ensuring that any value of `IFS` passed to a hook is respected.
+This test covers [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-rehash#L158-L164){:target="_blank" rel="noopener" }, ensuring that any value of `IFS` passed to a hook is respected.

-[Remember](https://web.archive.org/web/20220814065502/https://unix.stackexchange.com/questions/184863/what-is-the-meaning-of-ifs-n-in-bash-scripting){:target="_blank" rel="noopener"}, IFS stands for "internal field separator" and determines which character(s) the shell will use to perform word splitting.
+[Remember](https://web.archive.org/web/20220814065502/https://unix.stackexchange.com/questions/184863/what-is-the-meaning-of-ifs-n-in-bash-scripting){:target="_blank" rel="noopener" }, IFS stands for "internal field separator" and determines which character(s) the shell will use to perform word splitting.

 The test does the following: